Aboudoc/hello-foundry/README.md

 ## Console Log

-Let's examples of console logging in the `Counter.sol`contract, and also inside the `Counter.t.sol` test, and finally how to log `int`
+Let's see examples of console logging in the `Counter.sol`contract, and also inside the `Counter.t.sol` test, and finally how to log `int`

 ### Log from contract